 - Will you live at home or on campus?

 - How many years will it take you to graduate?

 - What additional fees will your program require?

 - How much will college costs increase each year?

 - Can you qualify for awards that don’t have to be repaid?

 - How much can you expect to receive in student financial aid?

 - How much will your college savings account grow over time?

-I recommend using an online calculator that gives you an estimate of the cost your chosen college or university.
+I recommend using an online calculator that gives you an estimate of the cost of your chosen college or university.
 The estimate takes your household income and inflation into account, as well as the percentage of students who receive scholarships or grants at a given school.